JadyB0i/unreal-overgrown-alley/README.md

 # unreal-overgrown-alley

+Hello,

+My name is Jadin Brown.
+Thanks for downloading my project!
+You can open it using Unreal Engine 5.6.1.
-Here's the Unreal project files for my game environments final "Overgrown Alley"!
-Feel free to look around within the scene.
-If you plan on using my assets elsewhere, please credit me. :)
+Feel free to look around and mess with stuff.
+If you plan on using my assets elsewhere, please credit me.
+Lastly, do not repost artwork from this project claiming it as your own.

+Cheers! ^^
+11/29/2025